Your guide to exporting grade and attendance data, importing Moodle courses each Semester and for preparing to teach online.

 SVCC EXEMPLARY ONLINE COURSE CHECKLIST

-Use this tool to review your online course with a colleague or IT staff.
+Use this tool to review your online course with a colleague or FaCIT staff.
 The four sections of course design can be used to help you incorporate best practices in instructional strategies for online courses.

 STUDENT LOGIN INFORMATION

 Students’ usernames are firstname.middleinitial.lastname.
 For example, John Alex Smith’s username would be john.a.smith.
 If students do not have a middle initial in Banner it will not be part of their username.
 Students’ passwords start with sv followed by the last 4 digits of their Sauk ID numbers.

 For example, the Sauk ID @00001234 will have the password sv1234.
 Printable student login information can be found at http://www.svcc.edu/students/studentlogins.pdf.

 If you receive an email from the ICE system, you have a student from other Illinois community colleges in your class.
 This means you will need to access the ILCCO site to enter tenth day attendance, midterm grades and final grades.
 Let us know if you need help accessing the ILCCO site at http://ice.ilcco.net/.
 Please be sure to contact these students.
 View a tutorial detailing how to send email to the group via the ICE website.
 You may utilize the Moodle Email ILCCO Students Template provided on the FaCIT website.